Finn's Tesla Powerwall 2 Review & Verdict

 Operating Temperature

-The Powerwall 2’s operating temperature is from -20 to 50 degrees.
-Unless you’re in the Not-So-Snowy-These-Days Mountains, the lower limit isn’t going to be an issue.
-The upper limit is fine for most households as, so far, no Australian capital has hit 50 degrees.
+The Powerwall 2’s operating temperature is from -20°C to 50°C. Unlike some batteries that won't discharge if the temperature is below freezing, it will both charge and discharge down to -20°C. So, unless you’re in the Not-So-Snowy-These-Days Mountains, the lower limit isn’t going to be an issue.
+The upper limit is fine for most households, as no Australian capital has hit 50°C yet.
 But as the temperature approaches its upper limit, the Powerwall 2 can derate and reduce its maximum power output.

 Indoor Or Outdoor Installation Okay